 Located at the back of St Pancras Parish Church, through heavy red doors and down a short stairwell, the crypt is dark and cool – a welcome break from the warm city smog.
 Wide corridors lead to each of the installations that inhabit the basement’s musty arches, as echoes from Whiskey Chow and Gong Yifei’s experimental video installations reverberate through the space.

 All of the exhibiting artists are London-based, but originally from mainland China, Taiwan, or Hong Kong.
-The show aims to confront the stereotypes attached to Chinese artists by platforming a variety of contemporary viewpoints and experimental mediums.
+The show aims to confront the stereotypes attached to Asian artists by platforming a variety of contemporary viewpoints and experimental mediums.
 Neo Hua Ren also seeks to confront what it means to be part of a diaspora in a postinternet world where we are all digitally connected, and the concept of a physical, ethnicity-based community is beginning to break apart.

 “We wanted to question whether diaspora even exists today,” says Tina Maslakova, who curated the show with Stephanie Chen and Djenai Delerue, in collaboration with Shanghai-based agency V/COLLECTIVE.
 “We live in such a globalised world,” she continues.
 “A diaspora used to be more of a closed community, like Chinatown.
 But I think most young people now have trouble identifying with a specific culture or country and the idea of diaspora is shifting.”